MeGallin/MCP-weather-server/RENDER-DEPLOYMENT-FIX.md

     error: 'Not Found',
     message: 'The requested resource was not found',
     path: req.originalUrl,
-    suggestion: 'Try /health for server status or /mcp for MCP requests' });
+    suggestion: 'Try /health for server status or /mcp for MCP requests', });
 });
 ```